Overinterpretation reveals image classification model pathologies: Model Implementation and Training Details

-Here we provide implementation and training details for the models used in this paper (Section~\ref{sec:methods-models}).
-The ResNet20 architecture~\cite{he2016deep} has 16 initial filters and a total of 0.27M parameters.
-ResNet18~\cite{he2016identity} has 64 initial filters and contains 11.2M parameters.
-Our VGG16 architecture~\cite{simonyan2014very} uses batch normalization and contains 14.7M parameters.
+We first describe the implementation and training details for the CIFAR-10 models used in this paper (Section~\ref{sec:methods-data-models}).
+The ResNet20 architecture~\citep{he2016deep} has 16 initial filters and a total of 0.27M parameters.
+ResNet18~\citep{he2016identity} has 64 initial filters and contains 11.2M parameters.
+The VGG16 architecture~\citep{simonyan2014very} uses batch normalization and contains 14.7M parameters.

 All models are trained for 200 epochs with a batch size of 128.
-We minimize cross-entropy via SGD with Nesterov momentum~\cite{sutskever2013importance} using momentum of 0.9 and weight decay of 5e-4.
+We minimize cross-entropy via SGD with Nesterov momentum~\citep{sutskever2013importance} using momentum of 0.9 and weight decay of 5e-4.
 The learning rate is initialized as 0.1 and is reduced by a factor of 5 after epochs 60, 120, and 160.
-Datasets are normalized using per-channel mean and standard deviation, and we use standard data augmentation training strategies~\cite{he2016identity}.
+Datasets are normalized using per-channel mean and standard deviation, and we use standard data augmentation strategies consisting of random crops and horizontal flips~\citep{he2016identity}.

-The adversarially robust model we evaluated is the \verb|adv_trained| model of~\cite{madry2017towards}, available on GitHub\footnote{\url{https://github.com/MadryLab/cifar10_challenge}}.
+The adversarially robust model we evaluated is the \verb|adv_trained| model of~\citet{madry2017towards}, available on GitHub\footnote{\url{https://github.com/MadryLab/cifar10_challenge}}.

 To apply the SIS procedure to CIFAR-10 images, we use an implementation available on GitHub\footnote{\url{https://github.com/google-research/google-research/blob/master/sufficient_input_subsets/sis.py}}.
-For confidently classified images on which we run SIS, we find one sufficient input subset per image using the \verb|FindSIS| procedure.
+For confidently classified images on which we run SIS, we find one sufficient input subset per image using the FindSIS procedure.
 When masking pixels, we mask all channels of each pixel as a single feature.